gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### getCart
-Fetch all items added to the cart
+Fetch all items added to the customer cart using cart id

 ```golang